shivoham8/Weather-Application/README.md

 # Weather App

-This repository contains a simple weather web application built with Node.js and Express.
-The app allows users to input a city name, and it retrieves real-time weather information from the OpenWeatherMap API.
+The Weather App is a simple web application built using Node.js and Express, designed to provide real-time weather information.
+Users can input a city name, and the application fetches data from the OpenWeatherMap API to display details such as temperature, weather description, and an icon indicating the current conditions.
+The app offers a user-friendly interface, scalability, and customization options.

 ## Features